Anthropomimetic Uncertainty: What Verbalized Uncertainty in Language Models is Missing: Conclusion

 \section{Conclusion}

 In our work, we gave a holistic account of the verbal communication of uncertainty.
-By giving a detailed insights about verbalized uncertainty between humans, we were able to point out important gaps and lacks of nuance in the current NLP literature.
-Furthermore, we demonstrated empirically that the current human-machine communication of uncertainty is heavily influenced by data and contextual biases.
-Based on these insights, we outline actionable research directions towards anthropomimetic uncertainty, uncertainty communication behaviors in language models that build trust by emulating human uncertainty communication.
+By giving detailed insights into verbalized uncertainty between humans, we were able to point out important gaps and lacks of nuance in the current NLP literature.
+Furthermore, we demonstrated empirically that the current verbalized uncertainty is heavily influenced by data and contextual biases.
+Based on these perspectives, we outline actionable research directions towards anthropomimetic uncertainty, behaviors in LLMs that build trust by emulating human uncertainty communication.